 2. Your dog is running a fever

 If your dog is running a fever, you’ll need to contact your vet immediately.
-To help lower your pet’s fever and make them more comfortable, have them drink cool water (if they’re a fan of ice cubes, now is a perfect time to indulge them) and try using a cool compress around their paws and ears.
+To help lower your pet’s fever and make them more comfortable, have them drink cool water (if they’re a fan of ice cubes, now is a perfect time to offer some for them to crunch on) and try using a cool compress around their paws and ears.

 A recent injury to your dog’s head or ears may also be the cause of their hot ears.
 Extreme itching or head shaking are two common causes of ear injuries.
 An ear injury can sometimes lead to an infection if left untreated, and even an ear hematoma.

-👉 These can happen to any dog, but it seems dogs with floppy ears are more at risk.
+👉 Ear hematomas can happen to any dog, but breeds with long, floppy ears may be more susceptible than others.